OmniBrew/sw5e-data/text/en/manual/introduction.md

 ---
 title: Introduction
 ---
-The Dungeons & Dragons roleplaying game is about storytelling in worlds of swords and sorcery and Mass Effect 5e takes that storytelling to the stars.
+The Dungeons & Dragons roleplaying game is about storytelling in worlds of swords and sorcery and Star Wars 5e takes that storytelling to the stars.
 Both share elements with childhood games of make-believe.
-Like those games, Mass Effect 5e is driven by imagination.
+Like those games, Star Wars 5e is driven by imagination.
 It’s about picturing the alien landscape beneath the two-sunned sky and imagining how an
 N7 soldier might react to the challenges that scene presents.

 > __Galaxy Master (GM)__: You arrived on Asteroid 2179 JK178 on a UT-47 Kodiak.
 Approaching the station’s hangar, a missile